 Having no freedom to choose is the worst vulnerability.

-In any case, auto-firmware updating sure is convenient.
+In any case, security patches have little to do with the quality of a product — they are irrelevant — and auto-firmware updating only means convenience at best.
 And as mentioned earlier, convenience is the antithesis of online privacy.
 Keep that, and the matter of degree, in mind.

 Regarding online privacy, I’ve heard many saying that they “have nothing to hide,” so it doesn’t matter.
 That’s like saying it’s OK to streak as long as you’re unaware or comfortable with the fact that you’re naked.
 And I’m nobody to judge.